 Charges & Service Fee

-BUZ’D Subscription Fees: You may register and create a basic profile on the BUZ’D Platform without any payment of any Fees, however, the use of certain Services are subject to upgrading your account to a premium or premium plus subscription which will attract the applicable monthly BUZ’D subscription Fee.
-The Fees applicable to premium and/or premium plus subscription account holders and a list of Services available under each type of subscription will be presented Users on selection of the type of subscription on the Platform during registration and/or is available, from time to time, on the BUZ’D website.
+BUZD Subscription Fees: You may register and create a basic profile on the BUZD Platform without any payment of any Fees, however, the use of certain Services are subject to upgrading your account to a premium or premium plus subscription which will attract the applicable monthly BUZD subscription Fee.
+The Fees applicable to premium and/or premium plus subscription account holders and a list of Services available under each type of subscription will be presented Users on selection of the type of subscription on the Platform during registration and/or is available, from time to time, on the BUZD website.

 Third Party Service Provider fees: As part of the Services, selected Third Party Service Providers can advertise and make their own services and/or facilities available for use by other Users.
 For such Third Party Services, and subject to the relevant Third Party Service Provider terms and conditions, the User will pay a “Third Party Services Fee” ("in app purchases").
 The Third Party Services Fee will be presented to a User prior to any payment by the User.
 IMPORTANT: A Third Party Services Fee for services rendered by that Third Party Service Provider to a User is distinct from the BUZ”D Subscription Fee.
 TAKE NOTE: The Third Party Services Fees are non-refundable except as expressly provided in the applicable terms

-Value-Added Services: BUZ’D may offer additional Value-Added Services and products for purchase on the Platform ("in app purchases") through the payment platform authorized by BUZ’D. If you choose to make an in app purchase, you will be prompted to confirm your purchase with the applicable payment provider, and your method of payment will be charged for the in app purchase at the price displayed to you for the product(s) and/or service(s) you've selected as well as any sales or similar taxes that may be imposed on your payments, and you authorize BUZ’D or the third party account, as applicable, to charge you.
+Value-Added Services: BUZD may offer additional Value-Added Services and products for purchase on the Platform ("in app purchases") through the Payoneer authorized by BUZD.
+If you choose to make an in app purchase, you will be prompted to confirm your purchase with the applicable payment provider, and your method of payment will be charged for the in app purchase at the price displayed to you for the product(s) and/or service(s) you've selected as well as any sales or similar taxes that may be imposed on your payments, and you authorize BUZD or the third party account, as applicable, to charge you.
 More details about the Value Added Services – Challenges and Reward System:-

 E-Wallet Funding and Entry Fees:.
-Users may establish an e-Wallet within the Platform, with funding facilitated through payment methods that have been authorised by BUZ’D. To participate in any Challenge you will have to fund your e-Wallet first.
+Users may establish an e-Wallet within the Platform, with funding facilitated through payment methods that have been authorised by BUZD.
+To participate in any Challenge you will have to fund your e-Wallet first.

 Types of Challenges: Users will have various groups of challenges, including tasks, competitions or activities designed to promote user interaction and engagement, from which they may chose to engage with on the Platform.